Thai Spiced Roasted Butternut Squash Soup

 - 2 inch piece fresh ginger, grated

 - 2-3 tablespoons Thai curry paste red or yellow.
-(I used yellow in this one)
+(I used red in this one)

 - Salt and pepper to taste

-* for a little extra spice you can add a pinch of ground coriander, cumin and chili flakes as well
+* for a little extra spice you can add a pinch of ground coriander, curry powder, cumin and chili flakes as well

 - Preheat oven to 400°F

-- Toss the squash and garlic in a large baking sheet with 2 tbsp of olive oil and sprinkle with salt and pepper to taste.
+- Toss the squash in a large baking sheet with 2 tbsp of olive oil and sprinkle with salt and pepper to taste.

 - Roast for approx 15-20 minutes or until tender and starting to get golden on the edges, tossing once half way through.
 Remove when done and set aside.
 (Check post above for making it the non-roasted version)

-- In a large heavy bottom pot heat oil over medium heat and add the onions and sauté until soft and translucent.
+- In a large heavy bottom pot or dutch oven, heat butter or oil over medium heat and add the onions, ginger and sauté until soft and translucent 4-6 min

-- Add the Thai curry paste and extra ground spices if using and sauté for another minute and then add the roasted squash and garlic, ginger.
+- Add the Thai curry paste and garlic and chili if using, and sauté for another minute and then add the roasted squash.

-- Stir well to combine and then add the broth and bring to a boil, then lower the heat and simmer for 10-15 minutes for all the flavours to combine.
+- Stir well to combine and then add the broth, lime leaves, fish sauce, maple syrup and lemongrass if using and bring to a boil, then lower the heat and simmer for 10-15 minutes for all the flavours to combine.

-- Remove the pot from heat and blend soup carefully in batches in a blender or use an immersion blender to blend it until smooth and creamy.
+- Remove the pot from heat.
+Use a slotted spoon to remove the lime leaves and lemon grass and discard them.
+Then blend or puree soup carefully in batches in a blender or use an immersion blender to blend it until smooth and creamy.

 - Put the pot back on the burner and stir in the coconut milk and heat though.
 Thin the soup out by adding a little extra broth or water if needed.
 Season well with salt and pepper as needed.